 - Give evidence of marital status (because of legal ramifications, we cannot sell to individuals separated from their spouses)

-- Out of bankruptcy for at least one year
+- Be out of bankruptcy for at least one year

-- Out of foreclosure proceedings for at least two years
+- Be out of foreclosure proceedings for at least two years

 - Be willing to work on their own home and the homes of others in the Habitat community (this work is called “Sweat Equity”)